 What’s this all about?

-Don’t rely on only a home inspection report before you buy house.
+Don’t rely on only on a home appraisal from the lender before you buy house.

 Don’t trust the seller.